Overview of Online Bachelor's Degree Programs

 Declaring a Major

-One difference between studying online and enrolling in a traditional degree program is that students must usually choose a program of study before enrolling, whereas students taking courses on campus can generally wait for a year or more before they decide to declare a major.
+One difference between studying online and enrolling in a traditional degree program is that students must usually choose their program of study before enrolling, whereas students taking courses on campus may wait for a year or more before they decide to declare a major.

-Online programs are offered through asynchronous or synchronous delivery systems, although asynchronous are more common.
-Asynchronous delivery allows students to take courses at their convenience.
-Students in these courses download lectures or watch them via streaming video.
-They also have access to study notes and assignments.
-Synchronous courses meet at fixed times, so students will need to log in and watch live lectures at the same time as their classmates.
+Synchronous courses, on the other hand, meet at fixed times, so students will need to log in and watch live lectures at the same time as their classmates.
 These types of courses might feature interactive discussions or assignments.

-Although many bachelor's degree programs are available entirely online, there are also some courses that include on-campus requirements like in-person laboratory sections.
-This means that, even if lectures are delivered asynchronously, students may need to attend scheduled on-campus classes or learning activities.
+Although many bachelor's degree programs are available entirely online, there are also some hybrid programs that include some on-campus requirements, like in-person laboratory sections.
+This means that, even if lectures are delivered asynchronously, students may need to attend scheduled on-campus classes or seminars.

-Online discussion boards and chat sessions are the primary forms of communication between students and instructors and between classmates.
-In scheduled classes, students often also communicate via special chat rooms or instant messaging - this allows for more give-and-take, similar to that found in a traditional classroom seminar.
+Online discussion boards, emails and chat sessions are the primary forms of communication between students and instructors and between classmates.
+In scheduled classes, students often also communicate via special chat rooms or instant messaging - this allows for more give-and-take, similar to that found in a traditional classroom.
 Whiteboard technology may also be in use, where the teacher will be able to draw on a whiteboard and students will be able to see the info on their computer screens.